FM (Canadian band): Hawkins / Plewman "Nash the Slash" lineup

-The band's original 1976 lineup consisted of two people: Cameron Hawkins on synthesizer, occasional bass guitar, and lead vocals, and Jeff Plewman (later known as Nash The Slash) on electric violin, electric mandolin, and backing vocals.
+The band's original 1976 lineup consisted of two people: Cameron Hawkins on synthesizer, occasional bass guitar, and lead vocals, and Jeff Plewman (aka Nash The Slash) on electric violin, electric mandolin, and backing vocals.
 The group did not use guitars.
 The duo first met each other while jamming with a band called Clear.

 The group first recorded in July 1976.
 A few months later, TVOntario recorded an in-studio performance for the Night Music Concert TV show, first broadcast on November 3.
 It is very likely this was also the date of recording.
 The half-hour show, shown with no commercial breaks, presented the band playing three long pieces: "Phasors on Stun", "One O'Clock Tomorrow", and "Black Noise".
 It also included a nonsensical biography of the group resembling free-association poetry, recited by David Pritchard (electronic musician, record producer, and CHUM-FM DJ, 1960s-1970s), accompanied by electronic background music and a collage of photos and artwork by Paul Till, appearing between the first and second songs.
 Neither this music, nor any performances by the original two-person lineup, were released on an album until 2001.

 FM's first public performance took place in November 1976 at the A Space art gallery in Toronto shortly after the TV show first aired.